Nanopublication/nanopub-java/README.md

 To use this library on the command line, just download the [np script](https://raw.githubusercontent.com/Nanopublication/nanopub-java/master/bin/np).
-Make sure it is executable and then you can invoke it with `./np`, for example:
+Make sure it is executable and then you can invoke it with `./np ...` (or simply `np ...` if you make sure it's included in the PATH variable), for example:

 ```bash
 ./np check nanopubfile.trig